OpenTransitTools/gtfsdb/README.rst

    - bin/gtfsdb-load --database_url sqlite:///gtfs.db gtfsdb/tests/large-sample-feed.zip
    - bin/gtfsdb-load --database_url sqlite:///gtfs.db http://developer.trimet.org/schedule/gtfs.zip
    - bin/gtfsdb-load --database_url postgresql://postgres@localhost:5432 --is_geospatial http://developer.trimet.org/schedule/gtfs.zip
-   NOTE: using the `is_geospatial` arg will take much longer to load...
+   NOTE: adding the `is_geospatial` cmdline flag, when paired with a spatial-database ala PostGIS (e.g., is_spatial is meaningless with sqllite),
+         will take longer to load...but will create geometry columns for both rendering and calculating nearest distances, etc...
 1. view db ( example: https://sqliteonline.com )

 The best way to get gtfsbd up and running is via the 'zc.buildout' tool.
-Highly recommended to first install buildout (e.g., pip install zc.buildout) before doing anything else.
+Highly recommended to first install buildout (e.g., pip install zc.buildout) before doing much of anything else.

 Postgres users, gtfsdb requires the psycopg2-binary database driver.
 Installing that via `pip install psychopg2-binary` will relieve gtfsdb from re-installing locally as part of the build.
+And if after the fact, you see exceptions saying "ImportError: No module named psycopg2", then `pip install psychopg2-binary` should fix that...

 Install Steps (on Windows):
 ===========================